njanakiev/njanakiev.github.io/_posts/2017-01-21-jekyll-snippets.md

 ---
-layout: post
+title: "Jekyll Snippets"
 category: blog
-title: Jekyll Snippets
+comments: True
-tags: [Jekyll]
+image: /assets/jekyll_snippets_files/jekyll-logo.jpg
-image: /assets/jekyll-logo.jpg
+layout: post
-comments: true
+redirect_from: /til/jekyll-snippets/
-redirect_from: '/til/jekyll-snippets/'
+tags: ['Jekyll']
 ---
 Some quick solutions when using [Jekyll][jekyll] to generate static sites.

 ## How to serve Jekyll on the local network?